Growth of Sobolev norms for unbounded perturbations of the Schr\"odinger equation on flat tori: Main result

-From now we will restrict our study to the equation \eqref{g} on $L^2(\T^d)$, and in the following we will omit the checks.
-Thus we will consider a Schr\"odinger equation of the form
+and $\check V(t)$ is a family of pseudodifferential operators on $L^2(\T^d)$ of the same order as $V(t)$\footnote{\red{actually $\forall t \in \R$, if $v(t)$ is the symbol of $V(t)$ according to Definition \ref{def.op} below, then $\check{V}(t)$ has symbol $\check{v}(t)$, where $\check{v}(t)$ coincides with $v(t)$ written in the new variables.}} From now on, we restrict our analysis to the equation \eqref{g} on $L^2(\T^d)$, and in the following we will omit the checks.
+Thus we consider a Schr\"odinger equation of the form

-In the following we will only deal with scalar products and norms with respect to the metric $g$.
-We will denote by
+In the following we will only deal with scalar products and norms with respect to the metric $g$; we will denote by

 the scalar product and the norm of covectors with respect to this metric.
-Finally, let $d\mu(x)$ be the volume form corresponding to $g$: for any $\psi \in L^2(\T^d),$ we define its Fourier coefficients by
+Finally, let $d\mu_g(x)$ be the volume form corresponding to $g$: for any $\psi \in L^2(\T^d),$ we define its Fourier coefficients by